 Classic and traditional.
 I know that rendering is all the rage right now but exposed brick fencing is just a classic that we can’t really ignore for its affordability.
 This brick fence installation is ever so neat and streamlined.

 34. Sophisticated black steel

 Even with a narrow entrance, you can still create a very sophisticated look with your front fence!
 I love this black steel that is spaced out just the right amount and doesn’t intrude any views looking in or peering out.
-The black steel against the white and surrounding greenery also gives off a very chic look.
+The black steel against surrounding greenery also gives off a very chic look.